Privacy Policy

 - information relating to your client's circumstances and affairs relevant to the matter/s in which we are instructed;

-- information and data related to statistical information regarding access, views, and use of our website and promotional emails;
+- information and data related to statistical information regarding access, views, and use of our Site and promotional emails;

 - website and social media information;